brightspot/react-examples/restification/README.md

 ## GraphQL RESTification

-Scenarios could arise where your client-side application is not inherently equipped to handle GraphQL but you want the benefit that GraphQL provides, GraphQL's types system for one brings predictable results along with auto-generated documentation and GraphQL's ability to only return the data you need or are going to use.

 GraphQL Restification involves converting a GraphQL API into a RESTful API.
+This means replacing a single GraphQL endpoint with multiple RESTful endpoints.

+Scenarios could arise where the consumer of Brightspot's API is not inherently equipped to handle GraphQL.
+Perhaps they have specific data requirements for the API and/or are not familiar with the inner workings of Brightspot or they want to fetch data that works for them and easy to consume.

-This means replacing a single GraphQL endpoint with multiple RESTful endpoints, each representing a distinct resource or data object.
-This grants the benefit of controlling the structure of the response, specifically choosing what fields to return when a certain endpoint is called rather than all of it.
+Restification grants the benefit of controlling the structure of the response, specifically choosing what fields to return when a certain endpoint is called.

-This example demonstrates how to set up GraphQL queries into individual REST API endpoints.
+This example demonstrates how to set up GraphQL queries into individual REST API endpoints in Brightspot.

 ## What you will learn